caracatrepa/caracatrepa.github.io/docs/week1/why-we-find-it-hard.md

 It only appears like we don’t have the time because we usually fill every moment with activity and never press the pause button.

-2. I find it really uncomfortable to sit still for too long.
+### I find it really uncomfortable to sit still for too long.
 If you are trying to sit cross-legged on the floor then, yes, it will get uncomfortable.
 But you can sit upright in a firm and comfortable chair instead.
 Or, you can do walking meditation, or yoga, or tai chi.
 Moving meditation can be just as beneficial as sitting.

-3. My mind won’t stop thinking: I can’t relax.
-I can’t meditate.
+### My mind won’t stop thinking.
+_I can’t relax.
+I
+can’t meditate.
 I just can’t!
 My mind will not get quiet; it flies all over the place!
 My thoughts are driving me mad!
-I’m trying to get away from myself, not look inside.
-Sound familiar?
+I’m trying to get away from myself, not look inside._ Sound familiar?

 Surprisingly enough, trying to stop your mind from thinking is like trying to stop the wind – it’s impossible.
 In the Eastern teaching the mind is